sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.1.5 ModuleBase class new APIs

 ##### 3.1.5.1 Need for consistent storage and access of DPU reboot cause, state and health
 1. The smartswitch needs to know the reboot cause for DPUs.
+Please refer to the CLI section for the various options and their effects when executed on the switch and DPUs.

     Table shows the frame work for DPU reboot-cause reporting